What is the wagering requirement?

 Here, bets placed from both balances will count towards meeting the playthrough conditions.
 So, Irish players won’t be bothered by running out of funds.

-It’s more probable to be able to withdraw more than you deposited to complete the wagering requirements.
+In this case, it’s more probable to be able to withdraw more than you deposited to complete the wagering requirements.

 The third type of deduction is also the most common.